milvue/pacsor/README.md

 2. **Retrieve the HTML report**, once the user received back the HL7 message it will contain the HTML message in the report section `CRHTML`
 3. **De-code the HTML report**, if the user wants to read easily the HTML code, this is possible by [de-coding](https://www.base64decode.org) the portion of code after `^Base64^` and before `||||||`
 4. **Save the decoded HTML report**, the user shall copy-paste the html code and save it in a .html file

-## Running PACSOR

-To operate PACSOR, the following Docker Compose commands are used:

-- **Starting PACSOR**:
-  - `docker compose up -d`
-  - This command starts the PACSOR application in detached mode, allowing it to run in the background.
-- **Stopping PACSOR**:
-  - `docker compose down`
-  - Use this command to stop and remove the PACSOR containers.
-- **Purging All Volumes**:
-  - `docker compose down --volumes`
-  - This command will stop the PACSOR containers and remove all associated volumes.
-It's useful for a complete reset.
-- **Using a Specific `.env` File**:

-  - `docker compose --env-file .other.env.file up -d`
-  - If you need to start PACSOR with a different configuration, this command allows you to specify an alternative `.env` file.

-- **Viewing Logs**:
-  - `docker logs -f [container_name_or_id]`
-  - To monitor real-time logs from a specific container, use this command.
-Replace `[container_name_or_id]` with the actual name or ID of the container you want to monitor.

-### Manual Study Relaunch

-This feature allows to manually relaunch a study that has already been sent to pacsor without running `docker compose down --volumes` by running the command on `http://admin:PORT/relaunch/{study_instance_uid}` for any exam that has been sent previously.

 ## Advanced Usage